Miller pitches ‘A League of Their Own’ for CPC Film Series

 During an extraordinary installment of the CPC Film Series, Miller presented the 1992 film “A League of Their Own.”
 Over 60 people gathered in the CPC outdoor student fellowship area on May 14 to celebrate the warm weather and the sport of baseball.

 Several players from the CPC baseball team were on hand to autograph baseballs and movie posters and play catch with Camp Hill’s Challenger Baseball team – a little league team for special needs children.
 The event also served as a fundraiser for the CPC Knightly News Media Club, which included a feast of grilled hot dogs and hamburgers, popcorn and other movie snacks.

 Miller initially scheduled this presentation for last spring before the pandemic started.
 Social distancing rules made gathering impossible, so he decided to make his own documentary about the CPC Knights’ truncated baseball season.

 “The Final Out” told the story of five senior players who played an integral role in the most remarkable prospective team in Central Penn baseball history.
 The pandemic forced these talented young men to grapple with the finality of forfeiting their last chance to play the game and possibly win a baseball title for Central Penn.

-The well-received 10-minute film spawned “Extra Innings,” a series of four subsequent five-minute shorts on additional topics related to the original documentary.
+The well-received 10-minute film spawned “Extra Innings,” a series of four subsequent two-minute shorts on additional topics related to the original documentary.